fischtank44/Flight_Engineer/README.md

 ### Training set vs Test set for each engine
 The predictions and the actual values for the 80 engines in the training set are below.
+The predicted values are in red and the true value is in blue.

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/all_80_failure_right_num_cycles.png)